 2. Review your 9 or 10 month old’s schedule

 For some 9 or 10 month old babies, their sleep schedule is fundamental to helping them sleep well.
 Some babies are more adaptable or less sensitive and may not need a very regimented schedule, though knowing when you’ll be able to have “me” time is a must for a lot of parents!
 Babies this age continue to increase their awake time, and sleepy cues become a lot less reliable.
 Remember your little busy explorer who never quits?
 They might not even seem tired until they’re in the crib!
 For this reason, a lot of babies may even do better with a “by the clock” schedule.
-If you are experiencing sleep issues, I strongly recommend developing or adjusting your baby’s schedule to see what type of impact it may or may not have on your baby’s sleep.
+If you are experiencing sleep issues such as the 10 month sleep regression, I strongly recommend developing or adjusting your baby’s schedule to see what type of impact it may or may not have on your baby’s sleep.
 That may even be all you have to do!
 Some families, depending on their situation, may not be able to stick with a precise schedule as well as others, but just do your best.
 What type of schedule should your 9 or 10 month have?
 Check out our sample schedules here or make your own custom schedule!

 3. Consider sleep training (or coaching) for your 9 or 10 month old